jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The point is, the technological ecosystem needed people, and often those with unique personalities fit the bill.

 Edward Gibbon had a severe medical problem, forcing him to sit for years of his life.
 In the wild he'd be disadvantaged if not left for dead, in civilization he wrote likely the best history book of all time, _The Decline and Fall of the Roman Empire_.
 Issac Newton was a notorious loner who likely never had sex.
 Galileo couldn't follow social rules.
-Steve Jobs washed his feet in toilets, Joan of Arc saw visions, one must wonder the mental health of political dissidents.
+Steve Jobs washed his feet in toilets, one must wonder the mental health of political dissidents.
 The list of unique individuals, whose chances in the wild are at least suspect, making huge contributions to civilization and technological evolution is endless.

 The reason is the same as the original version of the game.
 Because diversity is ecosystem security.
 Thus, it was for genotype and phenotype, and so it is for extended phenotype born from the mixture of human genes and upbringing.
 Like biology grew to have countless species of trees, insects, birds, mammals, predators and so on.
 Thus evermore diverse human genotype and phenotype got a shot to play the game because of our co-evolution with tools.